 Putting Rob’s healthy dose of self-deprecation aside, his design team’s evolution from paragliding to full-fledged kite company is a study in meticulous product development.
 In Ozone’s first two years as a paragliding company, the Britain-based team produced a 4-line traction kite, dubbed the ‘Little Devil’ designed for those high-wind days when paragliding wasn’t feasible.
 With paragliding testing located in the south of France, Rob’s earliest explorations into the local mountains with his kite proved promising.
 Rob describes himself as the type of person looking for the next thing, and the moment he strapped on some skis and experimented with Ozone’s first power kite in the mountains of Col du Lautaret, Rob was enthralled.
 Snowkiting in its earliest form may have lacked mass sports appeal but for Rob and his partners, it was a dynamic experience with the kite pulling them up hills as they sent massive airs and carved through big fields of powder.
 Rob’s first experience with kiting on water happened in the middle of Spain.
 Fellow paragliding competitor Matt Taggart took Rob to a reservoir and connected him to a 2-line kite.
 He recalls the closed-cell foil needing about 25 knots to be powered but at 26 knots you were already overpowered.
 With the narrow range, he just got dragged downwind, followed by a long walk back for another go.
 To this day he’s not sure what compelled him to keep going, but he wanted more…

-Check out the full article by subscribing to The Kiteboarder Magazine and find out how it all began.
+full article by subscribing to The Kiteboarder Magazine and find out how it all began.